proghead00/Media-Dashboard-With-React/README.md

-# Media Dashboard With ReactJS and React Router
+# Media Dashboard With ReactJS - React Router
 ## A simple dashboard I made with ReactJS for an internship introductory project

 ## 💿 [Live Site](https://mediadashboard.netlify.app/) 💿